 As a photographer, I love to play with light.
 Natural light is an amazing resource, and I love how I can use it to my advantage.
 Weddings are full of opportunities for me to capture the bride and groom and their family, friends, and guests as they enjoy the celebration.
 I look for raw emotion but I also look for the joy and happiness that only true love can bring.

 Let’s Get You on the Books!

-I am in high demand as a Kew Garden wedding photographer.
+I am in high demand as a Kew Gardens wedding photographer.
 Contact me as soon as you set your wedding date.
 We will set up an appointment and get to know one another.
 We can begin planning what you will be looking for in terms of wedding photography and what type of wedding album you would like to receive.
 My ultimate goal as your wedding photographer is to provide you with a wedding album you will want to share with friends and family for many years to come.